timb-machine-mirrors/CoolerVoid-codecat/readme.md

 ## Note
-The purpose of this tool is to use in pentest, take attention if you have a proper authorization before to use that.
+The purpose of this tool is to use in code review, take attention if you have a proper authorization before to use that.
 I do not have responsibility for your actions.
 You can use a hammer to construct a house or destroy it, choose the law path, don't be a bad guy, remember.

 ## Developed by: